volk22kamin/big_id_assignment/README.md

   - On `main`, triggers the CD job, passing the target app parameter.

 - **Server CI** (`server/Jenkinsfile`):
-  - Installs dependencies and runs tests.
+  - Installs dependencies and runs tests with local mongo DB.
   - Builds and pushes the server image with Kaniko.

 - **CD (generic)** (`Jenkinsfile.deploy`):